brian915/Bootstrap-Kiosk-App/README.md

 a proof of concept for a kiosk app to add users to a mailing list or check them in at an event

 ==========
-Steps for setting up the basic app
+Steps for setting up the basic app :

+The most recent version of these steps found here : http://slides.com/brian915/bootstrap-an-app-with-constant-contact--2

 1) it will utilize AppConnect  - Constant Contact's Developer API Developers will need to setup a Mashery Account to get an API key :